irodionr/golang_course/donovan-exercises/README.md

 **Exercise 1.9**: Modify fetch to also print the HTTP status code, found in resp.Status.
 **Exercise 1.10**: Find a web site that produces a large amount of data.
 Investigate caching by running fetchall twice in succession to see whether the reported time changes much.
 Do you get the same content each time?
 Modify fetchall to print its output to a file so it can be examined.
 **Exercise 1.11**: Try fetchall with longer argument lists, such as samples from the top million web sites available at alexa.com.
 How does the program behave if a web site just doesn’t respond?
+**Exercise 1.12**: Modify the Lissajous server to read parameter values from the URL.
+For example, you might arrange it so that a URL like http://localhost:8000/?cycles=20 sets the number of cycles to 20 instead of the default 5.
+Use the strconv.Atoi function to convert the string parameter into an integer.
+You can see its documentation with go doc strconv.Atoi.